Classic Game Room: Classic Game Room Infinity (2018–2019) and second closure

+In mid-2023, the YouTube channel's name was once again changed back to "Classic Game Room".
+In June 2023, without making an official announcement, Bussler began uploading new game reviews to YouTube under the moniker.
+The first review was of the PS5 port of Ninja Golf, a game on the Atari 7800, and saw the return of the early HD era presentation, with Bussler only using narration over game footage.

 Other series

 CGR Interviews

 Bussler has also conducted a number of interviews with people involved with the video game industry, as part of the CGR Interviews series, such as his interview with Tommy Tallarico, video game soundtrack composer and founder of the Video Games Live concert series.
 In addition, Bussler has been interviewed for The Art of Community book.

 CGR Films

-A documentary film, Classic Game Room - The Rise and Fall of the Internet's Greatest Video Game Review Show was released on August 28, 2007, on DVD.
+A documentary film, Classic Game Room – The Rise and Fall of the Internet's Greatest Video Game Review Show, was released on August 28, 2007, on DVD.
 It is 100 minutes long and featured footage from a number of the original reviews and commentary from Bussler and Crosson.
-The film was directed by Mark Bussler.
+The film was directed by Bussler.

-In 2015, a second film, also directed by Bussler, The Best of Classic Game Room: 15th Anniversary Collection was released on Blu-ray and DVD.
-It has a run time of 280 minutes and features a collection of videos previously available on YouTube but also includes plenty of exclusive material including exclusive game reviews, an interview with Dave Crosson, a commentary track and more all wrapped in a comedic story arc involving time travel, robots, and clones.
+In 2015, a second film, The Best of Classic Game Room: 15th Anniversary Collection, also directed by Bussler, was released on Blu-ray and DVD.
+It has a runtime of 280 minutes and features a collection of videos previously available on YouTube but also includes plenty of exclusive material including exclusive game reviews, an interview with Dave Crosson, a commentary track and more all wrapped in a comedic story arc involving time travel, robots, and clones.

-2015 also saw the release of a compilation film from the sister channel CGR Undertow, A Great Big Bunch of CGR Undertow on DVD.
+2015 also saw the release of a compilation film from the sister channel CGR Undertow, A Great Big Bunch of CGR Undertow, on DVD.
 It is a collection of previously released reviews presented by Derek Buck and his clone.
 Special features include a mini documentary and a blooper reel.

 In 2016, Bussler announced a series of feature length video game reviews, the Classic Game Room Feature Reviews, beginning with MUSHA.
-The 90 minute reviews, funded by Kickstarter crowdfunding, would be in-depth analysis of games, covering everything from presentation to controllers, with comical elements.
+The 90-minute reviews, funded by Kickstarter crowdfunding, would be in-depth analysis of games, covering everything from presentation to controllers, with comical elements.
 The following reviews were Herzog Zwei and Super Pac-Man.